University Asbestos: Students and Employees Exposed to Asbestos and at risk of developing lung cancer, mesothelioma, and

 Compensation for Victims of Mesothelioma

-Due to years of employment in older buildings, teachers, school employees, and maintenance crew are among the occupations most likely to be exposed to asbestos at the workplace.
+Due to years of employment in older buildings, teachers, school employees, and Maintenance Crews are among the occupations most likely to be exposed to asbestos at the workplace.
 According to data from the National Center for Health Statistics (NCHS), the education industry ranked second for mesothelioma deaths.

 Often the removal of all asbestos on campus is impossible; however, Ohio universities have a responsibility to warn employees and students if there is a potential threat of exposure.
 Any student or employee of Kent State, Akron or the University of Cincinnati harmed on campus may seek legal action and rightful compensation for any asbestos-related illness.

 If you or a loved one suffered an asbestos-related illness after working at Akron University, Kent State, the University of Cincinnati, or another Ohio university, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio university asbestos exposure.